Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-2-AnyOrg/README-1-1-to-1-2.md

 - setting in the portal the **Supported account types** to **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)** and set the `TenantId` value to `"organizations"` in the **appsettings.json** file
 - setting in the portal the **Supported account types** to **Accounts in any organizational directory** and set the `TenantId` value to `"common"` in the **appsettings.json** file

-## How to restrict users from specific organizations to sign-in to your web app
+## How to restrict users from specific organizations from signing-in your web app

-In order to restrict users from specific organizations to sign-in to your web app, you'll need to follow the steps above, and customize a bit more the code to restrict the valid token issuers.
-The token issuers are really the tenanted Azure AD authority which are allowed to issue a token to access your web application.
+In order to restrict users from specific organizations from signing-in to your web app, you'll need to customize your code a bit more to restrict issuers.
+In Azure AD, the token issuers are the Azure AD tenants which issue tokens to applications.

-In the `Startup.cs` file, in the `ConfigureServices` method, after `services.AddMicrosoftIdentityPlatformAuthentication(Configuration)` add some code to validate specific issuers by overriding the `TokenValidationParameters.IssuerValidator` delegate.
+In the `Startup.cs` file, in the `ConfigureServices` method, after `services.AddMicrosoftIdentityPlatformAuthentication(Configuration)` add some code to filter  issuers by overriding the `TokenValidationParameters.IssuerValidator` delegate.

 ```CSharp
     public void ConfigureServices(IServiceCollection services)